Learn about the Global Leadership League

 COORDINATOR - MENTOR MATCHMAKER

-Erica Jorgenson has worked as a Study Abroad Coordinator at Cal Poly, San Luis Obispo, one of 23 California State University campuses, for 4 ½ years.
+Erica Jorgenson is currently traveling, living and working in South America with a current base of Medellin, Colombia.
+Her current role is a Group Adventure Leader for WHOA Travel leading trips to Machu Picchu and Mt.
+Kilimanjaro for groups of women.
+In the past she worked as a Study Abroad Coordinator at Cal Poly, San Luis Obispo.
 Her background of working in education and travel both in the US and abroad was a windy path that led her to this field and she is so happy to be a part of it.
-She coordinates and advises on affiliated partner programs and international exchange programs and manages the Peer Advising team.
 She also received a Master’s Degree from SIT Graduate Institute in International Education in 2015.
 She is passionate about the field of International Education and in particular, mentoring others new to the field.
 She looks forward to strengthening women’s leadership in the field through her role with the Global Leadership League!

 LEAD COORDINATOR - LIMELIGHT INTERVIEWS